investindex/Retirement/README.md

 Based on all this, I would suggest a simple approach for the typical retiree.
 A static allocation is the easiest to maintain, especially if you use an all-in-one fund like [AVMA](https://www.avantisinvestors.com/avantis-investments/avantis-moderate-allocation-etf/), [AOR](https://www.ishares.com/us/products/239756/ishares-growth-allocation-etf), or [VSMGX](https://investor.vanguard.com/investment-products/mutual-funds/profile/vsmgx).
 A static portfolio should probably hold 50-80% equities, and arguably the best bonds to complement stocks are long-duration US Treasury bonds.
 Estrada's paper emphasized the astonishing historical success of 100% stock portfolios, but I would caution that the past can't fully inform us about an uncertain future.
 Diversification is still a fundamentally sound approach for those relying on their portfolio to sustain them for the rest of their life.
 Estrada found that the best declining equity glide paths migrated from 80% to 20% and 70% to 30% — they even beat a 60/40 portfolio!
 See [this section](https://github.com/investindex/Risk) for info on different types of bonds, [this section](https://github.com/investindex/Portfolio) for how to build a stock portfolio, and the [advanced topics](https://github.com/investindex/Advanced) for asset classes beyond stocks and bonds.
 If depletion of assets is on the table — which is the case if your desired spending is initially greater than perhaps 3% of your portfolio, or you expect a retirement much longer than 30 years — then spending should be regulated by a flexible approach with an initial withdrawal rate of 4-5%.
 Of course, all this should be adapted to each individual's risk tolerance, life expectancy, Social Security and pension income, anticipated changes in desired spending over the retirement period, wishes to bequest money to children or charity, and other unique factors.

-The website [ficalc.app](https://ficalc.app/) beautifully illustrates portfolio values and spending based on a given length of retirement, portfolio, spending strategy, and other variables.
-It draws on US data only, so don't take it as a final word, but it is a great tool to see how different approaches could've developed in real situations.
+The website [ficalc.app](https://ficalc.app/) (where FI is financial independence) beautifully illustrates portfolio values and spending based on a given length of retirement, portfolio, spending strategy, and more.
+It draws on US data only, so don't take it as a final word, but it is a great tool to see how different approaches would've developed in the past.

 &nbsp;